NativeScript/nativescript-sdk-examples-ng/app/ui-category/segmented-bar/segmented-bar-views/article.md

-SegmentedBar in HTML
+HTML
 <snippet id='segmentedbar-show-views'/>

-Set items in SegmentedBar and visibility of the views
+Setting SegmentedBar's items and visibility of the views
 <snippet id='segmentedbar-items-setting-visibility'/>